Leaky-Image-Project/docs/README.md

 # Docs
 Here is the instruction to run the project

-## Prerequisite
+## Prerequisites
 We need to install several executables and make them available on from the command line as follows
 * Go (>1.16)
 * node.js (latest version)
 * npm (latest version)

 ## File structures
-To run the project we need to create a file structure as follows
+To run the project we need to create a file structure as follows (VM have set this up already at "Desktop")
 ```
 - leaky-image-project
 |-- image-api